 Once the washing is done, be sure to thoroughly rinse all of the soap off your babe and out of all of the crevices and corners.
 After bath time is over, lather up some Everyday Lotion for whole body application to keep that skin smooth and fresh.
 After Everyday Lotion, we recommend spot treating any irritated skin with All Over Ointment to seal in moisture.

 Repeat these bathtime steps for as many baths as you need, until you start to get more comfortable and develop your own routines and habits.
 Sending bubbles and love to you and your little ones.
-Be sure to send us photos of your baby’s first bath or find us on Instagram using @tubbytodd and #tubbytodd.
+Be sure to send us photos of your baby’s first bath or find us @tubbytodd on both Instagram and TikTok.

 xx Team Tubby

 Click here to purchase The Newborn Gift Set with six must-have products for your first bath and beyond!